 - in PHP for a few years doing LAMP-based website stuff

 - in VB and ASP while really wishing I wasn’t

 - in 68k assembler while wishing I didn’t have to stop

 I’ve taught C, C++, Java, numerical methods, electronics and assembly code in university courses for computer engineers; basic embedded systems to MSc students; and C and Unix in industry courses.

-I’ve spent a lot of the last decade chasing after a PhD in robotics, mainly because of having to restart from scratch halfway through (being beaten to publication isn’t pleasant, even if is the German version of the nuclear emergency response team that beats you to it).
+I’ve spent a lot of the last decade or two chasing after a PhD in robotics, mainly because of having to restart from scratch halfway through (being beaten to publication isn’t pleasant, even if is the German version of the nuclear emergency response team that beats you to it).
 So I changed the topic to applications of some slightly esoteric nonlinear mathematics in the field of information geometry to robotics.
 Oddly, doing a PhD in your spare time leads to slow progress…

-Outside of work, I like to cook (especially desserts and baking in general), I do a bit of woodwork in the shed, I’ve been looking to go back to training in Aikido for ages but never seem to get round to it, and I’m very involved in Olympic target shooting, though not as much in the last few years since Calum showed up.
+Outside of work, I like to cook (especially desserts and baking in general), I do a bit of woodwork in the shed, I’ve been looking to go back to training in Aikido for ages but never seem to get round to it, and I’m still involved in Olympic target shooting, though not as much in the last few years since Calum showed up.